 Every time I drive by that corner in Coral Gables off of 8th Street, there’s a line out of the door to Eating House.
 I really wanted to eat at Eating House but I wanted no part of that line.
 There was only one way to fix this problem, show up right before they open and get in there before the madness starts.
-After 4 vista I’m still following this procedure.
+After 4 visits I’m still following this procedure.
 Please do not copy me, get your own ideas, or I will elbow you out of the way if I see you, lol

 There are a couple of staples which always seem to be on the menu, those include the Fl Tomatoes, the Pasta Carbonara, and for dessert, the Dirt Cup.
 You common food folk might get a little scared taking a look at some of these deconstructed dishes (I originally did) but fret not, the flavor is there big time.